 Step 4: Create an Inventory Management System

-Your inventory management system needs to be smooth just like you wake up in the morning, brush your teeth, make breakfast and rush to the office.
+Your inventory management system needs to be smooth just like you wake up in the morning, brush your teeth, make breakfast, and rush to the office.
 If there isn’t a streamlined process as to how your inventory is going to be handled, you’re calling for a big problem.

 Step 5: Hire a Professional Photographer

 This is an optional step!
-You could do this yourself (it’s not too difficult) but hiring a professional photographer is an added incentive to make your products speak out to the customers.
+You could do this yourself (it’s not too difficult) but hiring a professional photographer is an added incentive to make your products speak to the customers.

 If you do business offline, having photoshoots is not necessary as customers can touch the things they like but online they see and make a purchase.

-Look at the image above, the left image is clear whereas the right image is slightly blur and dark.
+Look at the image above, the left image is clear whereas the right image is slightly blurred and dark.
 Which one looks better?
 A good product photo is very essential, so if you don’t know how to click decent photos from your phone, don’t hesitate to hire someone or rent a professional camera and do a product photoshoot.

-Sage Tip: You’ll be having a lot of products, hiring a photographer every time will be expensive.
+Sage Tip: You’ll be having a lot of products, and hiring a photographer every time will be expensive.
 Invest in a good camera phone or a professional not too expensive camera to click photos whenever you need them.

-Step 6: Set-up Payment & Shipping
+Step 6: Set up Payment & Shipping

 Once you handle the payment end, start finding shipping partners and find out your average shipping costs.
 Type courier services in ‘your country’ to find out the best shipping partners for your business.

 If you’re just a beginner and aren’t sure where to host your website, check out Shopify.
-Its one of the best e-commerce platforms created for beginners to get started with selling products right away.
+It’s one of the best e-commerce platforms created for beginners to get started with selling products right away.